rvedotrc/aws-cloudformation-stack-states/README.md

 stack remains present in AWS CloudFormation for the next 90 days, so that the stack's metadata and events (log) can be inspected.
 After 90 days, the stack disappears from CloudFormation.

+There's also the `REVIEW_IN_PROGRESS` state, which (when used) sits right near the top, just after "the stack initially does not exist", but before `CREATE_IN_PROGRESS`.  `REVIEW_IN_PROGRESS` is used if the stack is created via a change set.

 But: what about the error cases?